MatSaf123/pet-care-app/README.md

 ```
 git clone https://github.com/MatSaf123/pet-care-app.git
 ```
-Create new virtual environment, activate it and instal requirements.
+Create new virtual environment, activate it and install required modules from `requirements.txt` file.

 ```
 python3 -m venv /path/to/new/virtual/environment